Maggi Hambling: Early life and education

 Maggi Hambling was born in Sudbury, Suffolk to Barclays bank cashier and local politician Harry Smyth Leonard Hambling (1902-1998) and Marjorie (née Harris, 1907-1988).
 Her parents married in 1933.
-She had two siblings, a sister, Ann, who was 11 years older, and a brother, Roger, nine years older than Hambling.
-Her brother had wanted a younger brother but ignored the fact that his new sibling was female and taught her carpentry and "how to wring a chicken's neck."
-Hambling was close to her mother who taught ballroom dancing and took Hambling along to be her partner.
+She had two siblings: a sister, Ann, who was 11 years older, and a brother, Roger, nine years older than Hambling.
+Her brother had wanted a younger brother and ignored the fact that his new sibling was female and taught her carpentry and "how to wring a chicken's neck."
+Hambling was close to her mother, who taught ballroom dancing and took Hambling along to be her partner.
 It was from her father that she inherited her artistic skills.
 She was not as close to him as she was to her mother but when her father retired at the age of 60, she gave him some oil paints and discovered that he had a knack for painting; he went on to have seven well-received solo shows, and exhibited twice at the Royal Academy Summer Exhibition; his paintings were owned by George Melly, Delia Smith, and Paul Bailey, among others, and are held in public and private collections including in America and Australia.

 Hambling first studied art under Yvonne Drewry at the Amberfield School in Nacton.
 She then studied at the East Anglian School of Painting and Drawing from 1960 under Cedric Morris and Lett Haines at Benton End, then at Ipswich School of Art (1962–64), Camberwell (1964–67), and finally the Slade School of Art (1967–69) at UCL, graduating in 1969.